cmsc388z/lectures/lecture-5.md

 ### Shortcuts for panic on error

 Using match can sometimes be a bit verbose, and doesn't always express the intent of a code block well.
 In some cases we may prefer to use the `unwrap()` or `expect()` methods.

-Here is an example.
+The Result<T, E> type has many helper methods defined on it to do various tasks.
+One of those methods, called unwrap, is a shortcut method.

 ```rust
 use std::fs::File;